datamade/how-to/django/translation.md

 3. In `docker-entrypoint.sh` add the line `python manage.py compilemessages` to automatically compile messages whenever docker is run ([example](https://github.com/datamade/mpc-efi/pull/81/files#diff-79738685a656fe6b25061bb14181442210b599f746faeaba408a2401de45038a))
 4. Commit the updated `.po` and `.mo` files to version control

+### Translation in Javascript

+Django's translation framework also [works with javascript files](https://docs.djangoproject.com/en/4.0/topics/i18n/translation/#internationalization-in-javascript-code).

+A few things to note in addition to the docs:

+* Compiling messages for javascript needs to be run explicitly like so: `python manage.py makemessages --locale es -d djangojs`
+* The `<script src="{% url 'javascript-catalog' %}"></script>` tag needs to be defined pretty high up in `base.html` in order to make the `gettext` function available in Wagtail blocks if necessary.

+You can see an example of the pattern we set the [MPC EFI](https://github.com/datamade/mpc-efi#updating-translated-text) project.
+You can see the use of `gettext` in [EfiMap.js](https://github.com/datamade/mpc-efi/blob/main/efi/static/js/EfiMap.js)

+1.
+1. run `python manage.py makemessages --locale es -d djangojs` to compile javascript

 ## Wagtail Internationalization
 For Django sites using the Wagtail CMS, internationalization is supported using either [simple_translation](https://docs.wagtail.org/en/stable/reference/contrib/simple_translation.html#simple-translation)